rustaceanrob/rustaceanrob/README.md

 ### Hi 👋

 - 🔭 I’m working on a Nostr client with spam detection.
-- 🌱 I’m learning stable diffusion and Dart with Flutter.
+- 🌱 I’m learning stable diffusion, Dart and Flutter.

 ### Live Projects
 - [Jott](https://jottcode.com): A web and mobile app to program anywhere using natural language prompts